-In the UK, that impact is thanks in part to two of WeWork’s partners: Change Please, the company that supplies both the baristas and the coffee beans in 26 WeWork buildings across London, Cambridge, Manchester, and Birmingham, as well as in Scotland and Ireland; and The Estate Dairy, which provides non-homogenized, bottled milk each day to 56 WeWork offices across London, Cambridge, and Birmingham.
-Each business was chosen because of its commitment to making the world a better place.
+In the UK, that impact is thanks in part to three of WeWork’s partners: Change Please, the company that supplies both the baristas and the coffee beans in 26 WeWork buildings across London, Cambridge, Manchester, and Birmingham, as well as in Scotland and Ireland; The Estate Dairy, which provides non-homogenized, bottled milk each day to 56 WeWork offices across London, Cambridge, and Birmingham; and I Love Coffee, the social enterprise that employs and trains Deaf individuals to become baristas – stationed at seven WeWork buildings in London, Cape Town, and Johannesburg.
+All three business were chosen because of their commitment to making the world a better place.

 Why is it so important to do more than just provide coffee beans and sell milk?
-We asked both founders—Cemal Ezel of Change Please, and Shaun Young of The Estate Dairy—to explain the mission of their companies, and how working with WeWork is furthering those goals.
+We asked all three founders—Cemal Ezel of Change Please, Shaun Young of The Estate Dairy and Gary Hopkins of I Love Coffee —to explain the mission of their companies, and how working with WeWork is furthering those goals.

 Happy cows produce great-tasting milk

 Established just six years ago, The Estate Dairy is considered one of London’s leading dairy suppliers, dedicated to producing and bottling the highest-quality milk and cream from the heart of the Somerset countryside.

 Shaun Young and his partner (now wife) Rebecca had spotted a gap in the market.
 They knew there was room for their exciting vision: to produce milk that not only tasted better but was sustainably packaged, and that came from cows that were raised and cared for in a more humane environment.